 Of all the security devices out there, contact sensors might seem the least interesting.
 They're small, simple and unobtrusive, with a single function: to detect the opening and closing of doors, windows, cabinets and drawers.

-The average smart home security installation by Sting Alarm Las Vegas, for example, includes ten door, window and motion sensors to detect and alert you to activity around the home.
-(That’s a far cry from some off-the-shelf products, which come with far fewer).
+The average smart home security installation by Sting Alarm Las Vegas, for example, includes 10 door, window and motion sensors to detect and alert you to activity around your home.
+(That's a far cry from some off-the-shelf products, which come with far fewer).

-Will you use all ten?
-Well-contact sensors aren’t just for catching burglars.
-Thanks to customizable alerts and notifications, they can let you know about all types of important activity, from security breaches to toddler shenanigans.
-They can also trigger other smart devices into action as part of your home automation setup.
+Do you really need 10 sensors though?
+Well-contact sensors aren't just for catching burglars.
+Thanks to customizable alerts and notifications, they can let you know about all types of important activities, from security breaches to toddler shenanigans.
+They can also trigger other smart devices into action as part of your smart home automation setup.

 1: Front door.
 With so much activity happening around your front door, a contact sensor is essential for early awareness of activity that could mean danger.